China and the Russo-Ukrainian war: International commentary and analysis

 Several commentators have foreseen a potential role for China as a key mediator in the conflict. Érick Duchesne of the Université Laval has argued that "strategic ambiguity on the part of China could have a beneficial effect and help untie the Gordian knot of the crisis" and that it would be a "a serious mistake" for NATO countries to oppose Chinese mediation.
 Zeno Leoni of King's College London argued that "should China lead parties involved to a new peace, it would be a major diplomatic and public relations victory for Beijing", as the Chinese government "would be able to present itself as a responsible great power and to convince the west that in future they might have to rely on Beijing's global influence at a time when US influence is declining".

 A 2025 sentiment analysis of Chinese Ministry of Foreign Affairs statements on the war suggest a "generally neutral stance, with pro-Russia sentiment peaking during geopolitical tensions."

+In 2026, several media outlets and analysts argued that the war had further deepened Russia's economic and diplomatic dependence on China.
+Reuters described the two countries' "no limits" partnership as having strengthened since the start of the invasion, while commentators increasingly characterised the relationship as asymmetrical in China's favour.
+Some Western commentators and analysts have questioned China's claims of neutrality in the Russo-Ukrainian War.
+Reuters reported that China has maintained close economic and diplomatic ties with Russia despite the war.

+Commentators additionally linked the proposed Power of Siberia 2 gas pipeline to the geopolitical consequences of the war.
+Reuters and other outlets reported that the project became strategically important for Russia following the loss of much of its European gas market, while analysts viewed China's cautious approach toward approving the pipeline as evidence of Beijing's stronger negotiating position in its relationship with Moscow.